ACTFL Speaking Assessment: The Oral Proficiency Interview - computer® (OPIc)

 ACTFL Certified OPIc raters are highly specialized language professionals who have completed a rigorous training process that concludes with a rater's demonstrated ability to consistently rate samples with a high degree of reliability.

-OPIc raters are expected to respect and follow OPIc rating protocols, procedures, and guidelines.
+OPIc raters adhere to OPIc rating protocols, procedures, and guidelines.
 They comply regularly with ongoing renorming and quality assurance practices.
 Confidentiality and exclusivity are important practices for all OPIc raters.
-Work with the OPIc rating process must be done exclusively through Language Testing International, the ACTFL Testing Office.
+The OPIc rating process is completed only through Language Testing International, the exclusive licensee of ACTFL.

 How reliable is the OPIc?

-The reliability of ACTFL assessments is well documented by 3rd-party studies, and the rigor of ACTFL's selection, training and certification process for testers and raters, along with ongoing monitoring, norming and re-certification, are second to none.
+The reliability of ACTFL assessments is well documented by third-party studies.
+The rigor of ACTFL's selection, training and certification process for raters, along with ongoing monitoring, norming and re-certification, are second to none.

 How do I request an OPIc?

-For organizations wanting to schedule an OPIc to test the language ability of candidates, you must set up a free account with Language Testing International.
-We will collect some basic administrative information and then provide access to a secure web-based scheduling utility.
-Using this utility, the organization can request assessments, track those requests, confirm appointments, and see results.
-Because the OPIc is internet-based, organizations can arrange for candidates to take the assessment in a proctored setting at any time.
-All that is needed is a computer or tablet meeting the minimum specifications, detailed here, in an appropriate test environment.
+For organizations wishing to schedule an OPIc to test the speaking ability of their candidates, you must first set up a free account with Language Testing International.
+We collect some basic administrative information and then provide access to a secure web-based scheduling utility.
+Using this utility, the organization can request assessments, track those requests, confirm appointments, and see test results.
+As the OPIc is internet-based, organizations can arrange for candidates to take the assessment in a proctored setting at any time.
+All that is needed is a computer or tablet meeting the minimum specifications, detailed here, in an appropriate test environment (i.e., without excessive background noise).
 Remotely proctored tests must be completed on a computer with a webcam and microphone.
-Results of assessments are also posted and stored on the client utility website, allowing organizations to track their testing activity easily in a single location.
+Test results are also posted and stored on the client utility website, allowing organizations to track their testing activity easily in a single location.

-Individuals wanting to test and certify their speaking ability in a target language can order and take the assessment by selecting the appropriate Language Proficiency Certification based on their need.
+Individuals wishing to test and certify their speaking ability in a language can order and take the assessment by selecting the appropriate Language Proficiency Certification based on their specific needs.
 To view individual language proficiency certification options, click here.
-The actual test is taken via a computer with an internet connection, webcam, headset with earphones, and microphone and is proctored via LTI's remote proctoring services.
+The actual test is taken via a computer with an internet connection, webcam, headset with earphones, and microphone, and is proctored via LTI's remote proctoring services.

 How is the OPIc proctored?

 Organizations can arrange to proctor OPIcs on location.
 The tests must be proctored by an authorized, responsible individual, ideally a member of the HR department or faculty of the organization requesting the assessment.
-This individual, nominated by the organizing agency, will sign a form and provide it to LTI in advance of the assessment, undertaking to guarantee the identity of the candidate and the conditions under which the test is taken.
+This individual, nominated by the organizing agency, will sign a form and provide it to LTI in advance of the assessment, to confirm the identity of the candidate and to agree to the conditions under which the test is taken.
+Organizations may also opt to use remote proctoring services for OPIc administration.

 What is the cost of the OPIc?